Healthy Homes Assessment Crofton Downs

 Home Assessments Crofton Downs for Rental Properties

-There are a myriad of concerns to check during the home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a variety of things you should look for when conducting a home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the water flow properly and is there the draught is stopped?

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy services ruling could be significant for property owners and landlords.
-For expert advice, call today and book your rental property home evaluation.
+The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling could be significant for property owners and landlords.
+For professional guidance, contact us today to schedule your rental properties house evaluation.

 home assessments for rental properties